shamshiranees/live-football/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-## Learn More

-To learn React, check out the [React documentation](https://reactjs.org/).

 ## Author
  shamshir.anees@gmail.com